driblash/action-secrets-to-environment-variables/README.md

 It is possible to control what secrets are imported and how they are exported as environment variables.

 - Include or exclude secrets (CSV or Regex)
+- Add prefix to all exported environment variables
+- Add suffix to all exported environment variables
-- Remove or add prefix a all exported environment variables
+- Remove prefix from all exported environment variables
+- Remove suffix from all exported environment variables
 - Override already existing variables (default is true)

 Original credit goes to [oNaiPs](https://github.com/oNaiPs/secrets-to-env-action).